ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

    +---------------------------+--------------------------------------------------------------------------------------------------------------+
    |  YYYYMMDDHH               | Cycle directory (empty)                                                                                      |
    +---------------------------+--------------------------------------------------------------------------------------------------------------+

-..
-COMMENT: Update the UFS-WM links above and in conf.py!

 In addition, running the SRW App in *community* mode creates the ``fix_am`` and ``fix_lam`` directories (see :numref:`Table %s <FixDirectories>`) in ``$EXPTDIR``.
 The ``fix_lam`` directory is initially empty but will contain some *fix* (time-independent) files after the grid, orography, and/or surface climatology generation tasks run.